GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - texture switching button ("T") will let you switch between multiple textures

 Notes about showing the edges (button with letter "E"):
- - these are aplied to the still version of the object itself and will not follow the animation in supported viewers but will follow kinematics in the DAE viewer
+ - these are aplied to the still version of the object itself and will not follow the animation in supported viewers but will follow kinematics in the DAE (Collada) Viewer
  - thresholdAngle is set to 30 which produces approximate outline edges (if no edges are visible then lower this number)
  - a combination of different Opacity / Directional Light Intensity values controls visibility of the object vs edges
  - edges might not be visible if the wireframe is turned on